gretamagkekse/movie-cloud-project/docs/user-stories/story_09.md

 #Story 09

-As an admin I want to be able to log in to my profile to access my rights
+As an admin I want to be able to log in to my profile to access my rights.